 There are a lot of options, and there’s one you may not have thought of: a government programme.
-In certain countries there are programmes set up by the government to place English as a Foreign Language teachers in schools.
+In certain countries there are programmes for teaching Englisah abroad, set up by the government to place English as a foreign language teachers in schools.
 Applying for these programmes takes a lot of guesswork out of the job search.
 You know what you are getting, so you know what to expect.
 Your mom can rest easy knowing that you aren’t being taken for a ride and you can be happy that you’re signing up for a tried and tested programme – and the correct visa is guaranteed.

-Here are a few of the most popular government programmes around the world:
+Here are a few of the most popular programmes for teaching English abroad:

 The JET programme is a very popular programme for teaching English in Japan.
 In order to be an Assistant Language Teacher on the JET programme you need to have a Bachelor’s degree, and a language teaching qualification or experience is preferred.
 Teachers are placed in government or private schools and will assist local teachers in foreign language lessons.
 This is a cultural exchange so teachers are expected to take part in various cultural activities as well as teach.
 You will teach 35 hours a week for a year and receive approximately 3.36 million yen ($32 000).

 To start the process, you need to complete an online application form; the form will ask you for background information such as educational history and employment history, but also any coaching or teaching roles and any intercultural experiences.
 JET will be looking at how you can apply what you have learnt to their programme, but also to make sure that you are open to new cultures and experiences.